apache/druid/docs/content/querying/sql.md

 SELECT COUNT(*) FROM (SELECT DISTINCT col FROM data_source)
 ```

-Note that groupBys require a separate merge buffer on the broker for each layer beyond the first layer of the groupBy.
+For executing nested groupBys with the v2 groupBy strategy, you need to set `druid.processing.numMergeBuffers` to at least 2.
-With the v2 groupBy strategy, this can potentially lead to deadlocks for groupBys nested beyond two layers, since the
+This is because groupBys require a separate merge buffer on the broker for each layer beyond the first layer of the groupBy.
-merge buffers are limited in number and are acquired one-by-one and not as a complete set.
-At this time we recommend
+This merge buffer is immediately released once they are not used anymore during the query processing,
-that you avoid deeply-nested groupBys with the v2 strategy.
-Doubly-nested groupBys (groupBy -> groupBy -> table) are
+but two or more concurrent nested groupBys can potentially lead to deadlocks since the merge buffers are limited in number
-safe and do not suffer from this issue.
-If you like, you can forbid deeper nesting by setting
+and are acquired one-by-one instead of a complete set.
+At this time we recommend that you avoid too many concurrent
-`druid.sql.planner.maxQueryCount = 2`.
+execution of groupBys with the v2 strategy.

 #### Semi-joins